frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

   certificate).

-``ipa cert-request --ca=CAREF``
-''''''''''''''''''''''''''''''''

-This command will be modified to enforce CA ACLs.

-``ca``
-  Option to specify the CA to which to direct the request.
-  Optional; default to the top-level CA.

 Certmonger
 ----------

-For *service* administrator use cases, certificate chains will be delivered via certmonger, in accordance with the existing use pattern where ``ipa-getcert`` is used to retrieve and renew certificates.
+For *service* administration use cases, certificate chains will be delivered via certmonger, in accordance with the existing use pattern where ``ipa-getcert`` is used to retrieve and renew certificates.